MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/controls/getOptions.md

 **Type**: Array of option objects.

-**Description**: The array of option objects representing valid options where each option object has a label (string) and the enumeration value (number) of the option.
+**Description**: The array of option objects representing valid options where each option object has the following attributes:
+- **text**: String.
+Label of the option.
+- **value**: Number.
+Enumeration value of the option.